kmccalltech/osticket-prereqs/README.md

 <img src="https://i.imgur.com/a8VoYqd.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-First step in creating our own virtual machine using Azure I can make a complete walkthrough step by step on how to do so if needed.
+First step in creating our own virtual machine using Azure, I can make a complete walkthrough step by step on how to do so if needed.
 </p>
 <br />

 <h3>osTicket Installation</h3><br/>
-<p>Once you get your VM up and running there is an important step you will need to do before getting into the project and thats install / enable IIS in windows with CGI </p>
+<p>Once you get your VM up and running, there is an important step you will need to do before getting into the project, and that's install/enable IIS in Windows with CGI </p>
 <table>
   <tr>
 <td><img width="1114" alt="Screenshot 2025-01-08 at 8 04 06 PM" src="https://github.com/user-attachments/assets/b4c6e1df-267d-4fde-b536-653c858ebb86" /></td>